ansutton/tprm-new/desktop/README.md

 In `desktop/`, copy `.env.local.example` to `.env.local`.

-Ensure that `.env.local` contains the following line of code:
+Ensure that `.env.local` contains the following line of code.

 ```dotenv
 IS_DEV_MODE=true
 ```

-Run a development server:
+Run a development server.

 ```sh
 npm run dev